 Why Writings and Musings?

 I wrote this post for the Elwood Writers blog in October 2021 – view here.
-The post is in answer to Helen McDonald’s questions to us about why we write our individual blogs, and who our intended audience is.
+The post is in answer to Helen McDonald’s questions about why we write our individual blogs, and who our intended audience is.

 Why I Write my Blog